-- Get a binder or a tablet.
+- Get a binder or notebook.
 This is where you’re going to make notes and keep your printables.
 Over the course of the next few weeks, we’re going to be doing a lot of brainstorming.
-We’ll talk more about this later, but for right now, just find something you’re not going to get sick of looking at anytime soon.
-If you’re using a binder, here’s a free 52 Weeks Printable Binder Cover.
+We’ll talk more about this later, but for right now, just find something you’re not going to get sick of looking at any time soon.

-- Find a basket or bin, but not just any basket or bin.
+- Find a basket or bin.
+Not just any basket or bin, though.
 It’s gotta be something you’re head over heels in love with because you’re going to be using it a lot during this challenge.
 This is where you’re going to keep everything that doesn’t belong.
 If you find something that’s out of place, you’ll put it in the basket.

 - Clean off your desk.
 Right now, I honestly don’t care what you do with everything that’s on it, just make some space.
 If you feel motivated to put it all away, bonus points for you.
 Either way, you need somewhere to work through these challenges and your desk is the most logical choice.

 Here’s the deal.
 From this point forward, you’re going to commit to spending 5-10 minutes in your craft workspace once or twice each day.
 During that time, you’re going to clean off your desk and put everything that’s ended up in your basket or bin where it actually belongs.